notixbit/ntbpp/README.md

 ---

-## Build
+## Build/Include

 Just clone this repo into your thirdparty (or lib or includes) folder,<br>
 and instruct your compiler to include it.
+You could also add it as a submodule.

 Specs: